AmishaSingla/question2/README.md

 </details>
 ## Step 3: Configure your email
-Once you clone the project and you are ready to code, you need to configure your email inside this project.
+* Once you clone the project and you are ready to code, you need to configure your email inside this project
-This is done by executing this command from the root directory of the project:
+* This is done by executing this command from the root directory of the project: `./gradlew whoami`
-`./gradlew whoami`
-Provide your email id when the above command prompts you about the same.
+* Provide your email id when the above command prompts you for it

-If you would like to reconfigure your email, remove the file `.poornaid` from the folder `src/main/resources` using the command `rm src/main/resources .poornaid`
+* If you would like to reconfigure your email, remove the file `.poornaid` from the folder `src/main/resources` using the command `rm src/main/resources .poornaid`

 ## Step 4: Write the code for your exercise
 * You should have been given one or more challenges with few exercises in each.